tinode/chat/docker/README.md

 ```
 $ docker stop tinode-srv && docker rm tinode-srv
 ```
-then repeat step 4 to run it again.
+then repeat step 4 to run the image again with `--env RESET_DB=true`.

 ### Running the chatbot